jsuter1/pushover-cli/README.md

 ## Dependencies
 A standard installation of python3 should be all that is needed.

+## Configuration
+Two lines in pushover.py will need to be changed in order to use it: the `APP_TOKEN` value and the `USER_KEY` value.

+To obtain a user key, log in or sign up for Pushover at https://pushover.net.
+Once logged in, "Your User Key" should be present on the right hand side.
+Replace `USER_KEY_HERE` with the user key shown.

+Next go to "Apps & Plugins" on the Pushover site and click "Create New Application".
+Enter a name, description, and optional URL, and select "Script" as the type.
+Once the application is created there should be a "API Token/Key" shown.
+Replace `APP_TOKEN_HERE` with the token shown.

+Once these two changes have been made the script should be ready for use.

 ## Usage and Examples

 The `--help` option gives a basic overview: